Daddyjohn63/wp-react-plugin/README.md

 **UPDATE**

-**This is technically not brilliant as I am relying on loading React and we shoudn;t really do that as WordPress loads React for us.
+**This is technically not brilliant as I am relying on loading React and we shoudn't really do that as WordPress loads React for us.
 I will post an update tomorrow.**